Our schools should be fully funded.

 - Limited ability to increase funds from taxes

 The Board of Education and district leadership face critical decisions about how to close the gap while minimizing harm to students and maintaining public trust.
-Parents and community members are calling for transparency and long-term planning—beginning with clear answers at the April 28 Board of Education meeting.
+Parents and community members are calling for transparency and long-term planning.

 Our Goals